httpoxy/httpoxy-org/index.md

 </blockquote>

 Other instances of the same vulnerability are present in other languages.
-For example, when using Golang's `net/http/cgi` module, and deploying as a CGI application.
+For example, when using Go's `net/http/cgi` module, and deploying as a CGI application.
 This indicates the vulnerability is a standard danger in CGI environments.
 It is problematic that it remains a danger in modern PHP environments.